localnerve/html-snapshots/README.md

 + `source`
   + default: `"./robots.txt"`, `"./sitemap.xml"`, `"./line.txt"`, or `[]`, depending on the input generator.
   + Specifies the input source.
 This must be a valid location of a robots.txt, sitemap.xml, or a textfile or the associated input generators. robots.txt and sitemap.xml can be local or remote.
 However, for the array input generator, this must be a javascript array of urls.
++ `sitemapPolicy`
+  + default: `false`
+  + For use only with the sitemap input generator.
+When true, only urls in the sitemap that are **not** current according to their lastmod and changefreq tags will be processed.
+For this to work, both lastmod and changefreq tags must be present \(alongside the loc tag\) in a url element of the sitemap.
+Not all url elements in a sitemap have to have lastmod and changefreq \(those tags are optional, unlike loc\), but the urls you want to be able to skip \(if they are current\) must have both those tags.
+If the lastmod or changefreq tags are not both there, or are deemed invalid, the url is processed normally.
+For more info on sitemap tags and acceptable values, read the [wikipedia](http://en.wikipedia.org/wiki/Sitemaps) page.
 + `hostname`
   + default: `"localhost"`
   + Specifies the hostname to use for paths found in a robots.txt or textfile.
 Applies to all pages.
 This option is ignored if you are using the sitemap or array input generators.